-Georgia State University College of Law's law library staff
+Georgia State University College of Law, Atlanta, GA

 Students can choose to pursue their J.D.s in either the full-time or part-time program.
 Those in the part-time program take nine to 10 credit hours instead of the full-time 15.
 According to the admissions website, the part-time program is highly successful because it allows students equal access to all programs and resources that are available to full-time students.
 The administration feels that "part-time students bring an added dimension to our law school community."

 In order to encourage students to participate in pro bono work, the school has established the Pro Bono Recognition Program.
 Students who graduate with more than 50 hours of community service under their belts will do so with "pro bono distinction."

 The school has partnerships with legal community organizations, non-legal and nonprofit community organizations, and law firms.
 Some organizations that students have worked with in the past include the American Civil Liberties Union, the Domestic Violence Project, the Department of Health and Human Services, the American Heart Association, the Red Cross, Big Brothers Big Sisters, and the Georgia Justice Project.

 The college of law has partnered with several other colleges on campus to provide law students with options for joint-degree programs.
 Students interested in health administration can earn J.D./M.S.H.A.s or J.D./M.B.A./M.H.A.s through the Robinson College of Business' Institute of Health Administration.
 The college of law at Georgia State and the college of architecture at the Georgia Institute of Technology offer a Juris Doctor/Master of City and Regional Planning (J.D./M.C.R.P.) degree.